AT&T prepares two-track plan to save T-Mobile deal

-NEW YORK AT&T Inc is expected to soon present a proposed solution to U.S. antitrust regulators to salvage its planned $39 billion (24 billion pound) acquisition of smaller rival T-Mobile USA, according to people close to the matter.
+NEW YORK, Sept 1 AT&T Inc (T.N) is expected to soon present a proposed solution to U.S. antitrust regulators to salvage its planned $39 billion acquisition of smaller rival T-Mobile USA, according to people close to the matter.

 Even as the No. 2 U.S. wireless service provider gears up for a lengthy court battle against the Justice Department, AT&T is prepared to make concessions to address concerns that the T-Mobile deal is anti-competitive and could cause wireless prices to rise.